CP-TSAI/NTUST-Computer-Vision/final_project/README.md

 - There are series of images, scanning the statue of a person.

-- Write a program for importing both image sequences, and analyzing the both synchronized images.
+- Built a program for importing both image sequences, and analyzing the synchronized images.

-- A fundamental matrix is given for assisting you to find the corresponding features in left and right images.
+- A fundamental matrix is calculated to assist finding the corresponding features in left and right images.

-- Once corresponding features are determined, please calculate their 3D, then store them as a .xyz file.
+- Once corresponding features are determined, calculate their 3D, then store them as a .xyz file.

 ## Results: